Georg Fischer (company): History

 Johann Conrad Fischer (1773–1854) laid the cornerstones for today's company in 1802 with the acquisition of a mill in Schaffhausen, which he transformed into a foundry.
 1827 and 1833 followed with the acquisition of two steelworks in Austria, opened by Johann Conrad and son Georg (1804–1888).
-After Johann Conrad's death in 1854, his son Georg inherited the enterprise; and his grandson, George II (1834–1887) took over the management of the Schaffhauser enterprise in 1856, which had been closed after the death of his grandfather.
+After Johann Conrad's death in 1854, his son Georg inherited the enterprise; and his grandson, Georg II (1834–1887) took over the management of the Schaffhauser enterprise in 1856, which had been closed after the death of his grandfather.

 In 1861, the company received the name "Georg Fischer Schaffhausen" from Georg II.
 In 1864, he acquired the company from its father, and began the production of fittings made of malleable cast iron and introduced the first trademark product: a stylized fish with the letters GF.

 A health insurance for the staff was established in 1867, and one year later the construction and purchase of workers' houses began in Mühlental, which is dominated by Georg Fischer.
 From 1876, an accident insurance was put into place at Georg Fischer, and in 1880, one of the first company restaurants in Switzerland was set up in Mühlental.
-The death of George II, in 1887, forced his son George III (1864–1955) to give up on his studies to take over the management of the company.
+The death of Georg II, in 1887, forced his son Georg III (1864–1955) to give up on his studies to take over the management of the company.

 Under Georg III, the company overcame the crisis triggered by the Vienna stock market crash; over a period of nine years, the workforce was tripled to 550 employees.
 In 1895, the factory in the German neighboring town of Singen on the Hohentwiel was opened as a branch enterprise of the Schaffhaus Main Works, in order to avoid the high German custom fees.
 In order to meet the increasing capital requirements, Georg III converted the individual company into the «Aktiengesellschaft der Eisen- und Stahlwerke von Georg Fischer» in 1896, which was initially led by the Fischer family.
 By the turn of the century, the company had a workforce of 1600 employees.

 Overcapacity in the market led to a crisis in 1901.
 On the Board of Directors there were tensions between Georg III and the bank's representative, Ernst Homberger (1869–1955).
 Because of the pressure from the bank, Georg III was finally forced out of the company in 1902, and Homberger took over as head of the company for the next 50 years.